Environmental Justice Video Challenge for Students

 - If a tool developed by EPA's Office of Research and Development was used, winners and their community organization partner(s) will have the opportunity to speak with a team member for that tool for Phase 2.

 - Challenge winners will have an opportunity to submit an article for publication (subject to the journal’s formal review/acceptance process) in Environmental Justice.

 NOTE: All student(s) who submitted a video in Phase 1 will have the opportunity to participate in Phase 2 where they will continue their work to display how they used data and publicly available tools to identify strategies and opportunities to address an identified EJ issue(s).
 Details regarding the Phase 2 prize distribution and benefits will be provided at a later date.
 Additionally, Phase 1 winners are responsible for reporting and paying all applicable taxes in their jurisdiction of residence (federal, state/provincial/territorial and local).
 Winners will be required to provide information to facilitate receipt of the award, including completing and submitting any tax or other forms necessary for compliance with applicable withholding and reporting requirements.

-- Winning videos for Phase 1 will be posted on an EPA webpage and announced in June 2022.
+- Winning videos for Phase 1 will be posted on an EPA webpage and announced in Summer 2022.

 - Video entries may be used by EPA (e.g., on EPA social media accounts and webpages) in connection with this video challenge and the production, distribution, promotion, broadcast at public meetings/conferences, and online posting thereof.

 - Student(s) will need to provide their video file to EPA in the file format specified under the Video Specifications section above.